MrJSwotinsky/AP_Computer_Science_Principles_2025_2026/Unit_1_Intro_to_CMU_Graphics/Assignments/Assignment_04_CMU_Graphics_1.2.2_and_Emoji_Task_Initial_Code.md

 4. Capture a screenshot of your emoji and save it as `LastNameFirstInitial_Emoji_Task_Emoji.png`.
 5. Upload your screenshot to your Emoji Task folder
 6. Commit your progress.
-    * Remember to write short and simple commit message to describe your progress.
+    * Remember to write a short and simple commit message to describe your progress.
     * Remember to write a more detailed commit description to describe your progress and next steps.
 7. Create a new file in your Emoji Task folder titled `LastNameFirstInitial_Emoji_Task_Code.py`
 8. Copy/Paste your code from CMU Graphics to `LastNameFirstInitial_Emoji_Task_Code.py`